Deso-PK/make-trust-irrelevant/README.md

 # Make Trust Irrelevant

+**Kernel-enforced authority and AI runtime security for AI agents, autonomous systems, and general Linux workloads.**

 **KERNHELM is a general operating-system security substrate that places a hard authority boundary at the lowest practical enforceable level of the software stack — beneath AI, applications, services, and ordinary userland.**

 Its purpose is simple to state: